labgrid-project/labgrid/doc/getting_started.rst

 labgrid allows the exporter (or the client-side environment) to match resources via udev rules.
-The udev resources become available to the test/exporter as soon es they are plugged into the computer, e.g. allowing an exporter to export all USB ports on a specific hub and making a ``NetworkSerialPort`` available as soon as it is plugged into one of the hub's ports.
+The udev resources become available to the test/exporter as soon as they are plugged into the computer, e.g. allowing an exporter to export all USB ports on a specific hub and making a ``NetworkSerialPort`` available as soon as it is plugged into one of the hub's ports.